Healthcare Data for Medical Staffing Agencies: A Guide

 How can staffing agencies use NPI data to predict staffing demand?

 Track NPI address changes on a monthly basis.
 When a provider's practice address changes, their former facility likely has a gap to fill.
 This gives you a 2-4 week head start on competitors who wait for job postings.
 Filter changes by your target specialties and geographies for a focused demand signal.
-Combine with HPSA data and seasonal patterns for a comprehensive demand model.
+Combine with HPSA data and seasonal patterns for a complete demand model.

 What contact-to-conversation rate should staffing agencies expect with good data?